mapattacker/datascience/general.rst

   conda deactivate

   # delete environment
+  # -a = all, remove all packages in the environment
-  conda env remove -n yourenvname
+  conda env remove -n yourenvname -a

   # see all environments
   conda env list